glebi574/pewpew-overhaul-lite/README.md

 ppol includes some functions for debugging and testing.
 To not load them, create global variable `PPO_NDEBUG` before requiring ppol and set it to value other than nil.

 [description.txt](https://github.com/glebi574/pewpew-overhaul-lite/blob/main/description.txt) contains all changes and additions.

+If you have any questions or suggestions, join our [Discord server](https://discord.gg/JwFyBgX8cV).